abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started(v2).md

 ## Managing Your Virtual Machine

 On the **Resources (1)** tab use the **Action buttons (2)** next to your VM.
-Feel free to start, stop, or restart your virtual machine as needed..
+Feel free to start, stop, or restart your Virtual Machine as needed.
 Your experience is in your hands!

    ![](media/GS4.4.png)

 ## Lab Guide Zoom In/Zoom Out

-To adjust the zoom level for the environment page, click the **A↕ (1)** icon located next to the timer in the lab environment and **100% (2)** to adjust.
+To adjust the zoom level for the environment page, click the **A↕ (1)** icon located next to the timer and then select **100% (2)** to adjust it.

    ![](media/cd_gs_1-6.png)

 ## Let's Get Started with Azure Portal

-1. On your virtual machine, click on the Azure Portal icon as shown below:
+1. On your Virtual Machine, click on the Azure Portal icon as shown below:

     ![](media/cd_gs_1-7.png)